-Pupils who are identified as having special educational needs will receive a Pupil Jigsaw which is reviewed at least 3 times per year.
+Pupils who are identified as having special educational needs will receive a Pupil Passport which is reviewed at least three times per year.
 This plan will identify a pupil’s strengths and areas needing development.
-Targets will be set in consultation with parents, pupils and class teacher and additional support will be provided to enable a pupil to achieve these targets.
-A child at School Support will initially receive additional support in the classroom but may, if progress remains slow, receive additional support in a 1:1 situation from the learning support practitioners or learning mentors.
+Targets will be set in consultation with parents, pupils, and class teachers: and additional support will be provided to enable a pupil to achieve these targets.
+A child at School Support will initially receive additional support in the classroom but may, if progress remains slow, receive additional support in a 1:1 situation from either the teacher or the TA.
 Those pupils with an Education, Health and Care Plan will receive additional support / interventions as outlined in the plan.
-Throughout each school year, the effectiveness of the interventions and provision being made is regularly monitored by the SLT (senior leadership team) and the SENCo.
+Throughout each academy year, the effectiveness of the interventions and provision being made is regularly monitored by the SLT (senior leadership team) and the SENCo.
 From this monitoring, provision may be changed/ adapted in order that the best outcomes are achieved for pupils.
-Every year, the governing body require the academy staff to report on the SEN provision in school and its effectiveness in making a difference for those children.
+Every year, the governing body require the academy staff to report on the SEN provision in the academy and its effectiveness in making a difference for those children.

 Pupils who require support of a more social or emotional nature at the academy are supported in many ways.
-We have a team of learning support practitioners and a learning mentor who are on hand to deliver small group or 1:1 interventions aimed at developing social skills, emotional well-being, confidence, attention and listening, language, anger management and self-esteem.
+We havea pastoral teamand a learning mentor who are on hand to deliver small group or 1:1 interventions aimed at developing social skills, emotional well-being, confidence, attention and listening, language, anger management and self-esteem.
 These sessions take place throughout the day on either a timetabled basis or as is required following an incident.
-We also run several nurture groups throughout the Academy day, including lunchtimes.
+We also a KS1 nurture groupin The Ark every morning.

 Medication: If a child requires regular medication during the school day, we will require a parent to sign that this can be administered by school staff.
 Medication is kept securely in the school office until required.
 In the event of epipen or inhalers being required, a care plan will be drawn up with the school nurse and parent.
 A copy of this will in the classroom along with the medication so that there is easy access to it throughout the school day.
 Parents are made aware of any occasion where epipen or inhaler are given to a child in school so that they can monitor usage.

-Behaviour support: The Academy rewards and celebrates positive behaviour with weekly Golden Time and Celebration Assembly being central to the working week.
+Behaviour support: The Academy rewards and celebrates positive behaviour with a weekly Celebration Assembly being central to the working week.
 Regular praise from staff, certificates, stickers, and collection of Class Dojos are just a few ways in which positive behaviour is encouraged.
-The Academy has 6 Golden Rules which are integral to the working week and which all pupils know.
+The Academy has 5 Maple Values which are integral to the working week and which all pupils know.
 It is hoped that through consistent routines and clear expectations of behaviour that all pupils will make the right choices.
-A range of strategies are in pace to support pupils who are struggling with their behaviour choices.
+A range of strategies are in place to support pupils who are struggling with their behaviour choices.
 Class teachers will meet regularly with parents to discuss triggers and possible interventions that may be needed.
 Pupils may require a personalised behaviour plan which highlights the potential triggers and the strategies which are in place to support.

-Here at Maple Court we work closely with the local authority SEND services team.
+Here at Maple Court Academy we work closely with the local authority SEND services team.
 This involves a lead SEND advisor who is available to advise the school in what support is needed for pupils needing more than class teacher support.
 Specialist advisors are also available to the school in every area of SEND, including CAMHS if this is required.
-The school works closely with the Educational Psychology Service also when needs are becoming more complex and require additional support.
-Outside of educational support, the school also accesses behavioural support INSPIRE and we buy into the Younger Minds counselling service for those who need emotional support.
+The school works closely with an Educational Psychologistalso when needs are becoming more complex and require additional support.
+Outside of educational support, the school also accesses behavioural supportfromINSPIREand we buy into the Younger Minds counselling service for those who need emotional support.
 In terms of social care, the Academy has close links with the locality social workers and the team of Family Support Workers based on the Estate and by working in partnership we can provide access to a wide range of services to support families and young people including housing support, counselling, welfare support etc.

 The staff at the Academy have regular training opportunities to support their work with pupils with special educational needs.
 The training offered takes full account of the many and varied needs of the pupils we teach and forms part of the rolling programme of quality continuing professional development for all staff.
-Additional training for specific needs can be accessed from the local authority SEND service.
-As part of our ongoing work to support pupils, the Academy was awarded the Inclusion Quality Mark in July 2016 and Dyslexia Friendly Level 1 status in July 2017.
+Additional training for specific needs can be accessed from the local authority Inclusive Learning Service.

-It is the aim of the Academy that all pupils will have opportunity to access a full range of activities both in and outside of school, including school trips.
-Where difficulties may arise in this, the Academy staff will liaise with parents to minimise issues and to reduce risks.
+It is the aim of the academy that all pupils will have the opportunity to access a full range of activities both in and outside of school, including school trips.
+Where difficulties may arise in this, the academy staff will liaise with parents to minimise issues and to reduce risks.
 We will always aim to make reasonable adjustments to ensure all can fully participate.

-The school grounds are predominately flat and easily accessible by all its users.
-We have a disabled parking bay directly in front of the school office.
+The academy grounds are predominately flat and easily accessible by all its users.
+We have a disabled parking bay directly infront of the school office.
 Within the building, there is disabled access to all of the ground floor classrooms and communal spaces.
 There is a disabled toilet available.
 In terms of the curriculum, reasonable adjustments are made to accommodate all SEN needs and / or disabilities.
-With regard to information, parents and visitors can request information to be presented in a range of ways including larger print, audio, different languages etc. These accessibility arrangements are reviewed every three years as part of the Academy’s accessibility plan.
+With regard to information, parents and visitors can request information to be presented in a range of ways including larger print, audio, different languages etc. These accessibility arrangements are reviewed every three years as part of the academy’s Accessibility plan.

 Any decision regarding the support your child will receive is made in collaboration with parents, pupils, teachers, support staff and, where needed, external agencies.
 Discussions will take place in which the needs are identified and appropriate strategies/ resources are suggested.
 It is then at the discretion of the Academy to decide how available resources are deployed to best meet the needs of learners taking account of parent wishes and external agency advice where possible.

 Pupils are involved at all stages.
-In the first instance,pupils complete the Pupil Jigsaw alongside their class teacher.
+In the first instance,pupils complete the Pupil Passport alongside their class teacher.
 These 1:1 conversations help the pupils to identify areas of strength and potential barriers to their learning.
 Strategies can also be identified.
 These documents help a child to identify what will work well for them and what will not.
-For pupils who have a higher level of support through an EHC plan, their views are gathered regularly and will be fed into the statutory reviews at least annually.
+For pupils who have a higher level of support through an EHC plan, their views are gatheredregularlyand will be fed into the statutory reviews at least annually.

 Parents are encouraged to be involved in the life of the school in many ways.
-This may involve being invited to special events e.g. class assemblies, concerts etc. , parents’ workshops, parents evenings, sporting eventsetc.
+This may involve being invited to special events e.g. concerts, parents’ workshops, parents evenings, sporting eventsetc.
 Parents are also heavily involved in discussing progress of children and setting appropriately challenging targets; both formally in meetings and informally in regular chats with staff.
-The academy staff work hard to engage parents in all areas of the school.
+The academy staff work hard to engage parents in all areas of the academy.

 In the first instance, the child’s class teacher is the person to speak to if something is not quite right.
 They are available either at the end of the day when a child is dismissed or via an appointment made with the Academy office.
 If concerns continue, a member of SLT can be consulted.
 Appointments can be made via the Academy office.
-Enquiries of a specific SEND nature should be addressed to the class teacher or the Inclusion Manager.
+Enquiries of a specific SEND nature should be addressed to the classteacher or the SENCO.

 Should you wish to make a formal complaint, the complaints policy and procedure are available from the Academy Office.